Baltimore Ravens: Brian Billick era (1999–2007)

 Marchibroda was fired after three consecutive losing seasons.
 Brian Billick took over as head coach in 1999.
 Billick had been offensive coordinator for the record-setting Minnesota Vikings the season before.
 Quarterback Tony Banks came to Baltimore from the St. Louis Rams and had the best season of his career with 17 touchdown passes and an 81.2 pass rating.
 He was joined by receiver Qadry Ismail, who posted a 1,000-yard season.
 The Ravens initially struggled with a record of 4–7 but managed to finish with an 8–8 record.

-Due to continual financial hardships for the organization, the NFL took an unusual move and directed Modell sell his franchise.
-On March 27, 2000, NFL owners approved the sale of 49% of the Ravens to Steve Bisciotti.
-In the deal, Bisciotti had an option to purchase the remaining 51% for $325 million in 2004 from Art Modell.
-On April 9, 2004, the NFL approved Steve Bisciotti's purchase of the majority stake in the club.